1190452/LAPR2/docs/UC8 - Check Overall Statistics/UC8_CheckOverallStatistics.md

 Manager/Collaborator

 #### Stakeholders and their interests
+* Collaborator: pretends to se overall statistics.
+* Manager: pretends to se overall statistics.
-* Collaborator: pretends to load the historical transactions to see them.
+* Freelancer: pretends to see your own statistics.

 #### Preconditions
-* file must be created

 #### Postconditions
-* Platforma has already all the transactions that have been done.

 #### Main success scenario (or basic flow)

-1. The collaborator starts loading the file.
-2. The system request for the necessary data (i.e. file name).
-3. The collaborator introduces the data requiered.
-4. The system validate and show the data, waiting for confirmation.
-5. The collaborator confirms.
+1. The collaborator/manager beggins watch overall statistics about task execution times and freelancer payments.
-6. The system save the transactions history and notify the collaborator about the sucess of the operation.
+2. The system show the statistics about task execution times and freelancer payments the and informs the manager/collaborator about the success of the operation.

 #### Extensions (or alternative flows)